neverbehind/git-release/README.md

 - `git release checkout` displays a list of release branches, allows for switching from release to release
 - `git release devbranches` to list out branches that are contained in the development branch, that are not yet on master
 - `git release checkoutfeature` to find and create local branch from remote feature branch

+*Helpful Tools*
+- Versioning other systems can be achieved by adding a `afterversioncommit.sh` file to the repo, this file is executed after the version file is created, and committed to the repo.
+This is helpful for projects that use NPM packager, or composer, and you want to set the version in a package.json or composer.json file.